Spring 2015 Film Screening MANAKAMANA

-TIME: 7:00 pm
+TIME: 1:00 pm

 A Hudson Valley Community Forum

 is to inform and engage the community by presenting viewpoints, programs and speakers on significant issues.
-The Forum cooperates with local colleges and organizations to host events, lectures and film screenings on diverse topics ranging from the crisis in contemporary media to the Holocaust, and from Franklin and Eleanor Roosevelt to terrorism.
+The Forum cooperates with local colleges to host events, lectures and film screenings on diverse topics ranging from the crisis in contemporary media to sustainability, from the Holocaust to Franklin and Eleanor Roosevelt.